 SETTING THE TABLE

 Gilboe and Fanson knew their business plan had worked, just not well enough.
-They thought about getting out, but then they considered an option that changed their fortunes for good.
-They decided to sell patio furniture.

 The addition of furniture almost doubled the store's sales, but the change didn't happen overnight nor without a few hurdles.
 Mainly, Gilboe and Fanson had trouble convincing the furniture manufacturers they wanted to do business with that their store could handle furniture.